warcraft-3-scripts/lua-weather/README.md

 - [ ] Splited regions with different weather effects (Imitation of clouds)
 - [ ] More clever the weather script
+- [ ] More difficult combinations of weather effects